 Another great way to say thanks?
 By just coming out and saying it.
 A handwritten expression of gratitude can seem like a rarity in today's world, but it's a tangible thing that takes only moments.

-19. Send a note just because - Show your b2b clients you care
+19. Send a note just because, to show your B2B clients that you care

 You don't have to wait for your customers to reach out to get in contact with them.
 A simple hello, or a reminder that your door is open or even just a note to wish them a great week is always appreciated.